Sign in

 EVP & Chief Credit Officer Anne Fortner attributed strong credit performance to the resolution of larger office relationships and a three-year low in NPL inflows.
 CEO Kevin Blair stated that while a favorable regulatory environment could increase M&A activity, Synovus's primary focus remains on organic growth to improve its valuation.

-John McDonald's questions to Bank of America Corp (BAC) leadership
+John McDonald's questions to FIRST HORIZON (FHN) leadership

 Answer